 The parish is set in an undulating landscape within the High Weald AONB.
 The heritage designation of the Abbey grounds and the 1066 battlefield has preserved a large area south of the town centre as green open space.
 Due to the linear settlement pattern of the parish, many properties back on open fields with long views towards the countryside.
 Settled areas are punctuated by smaller fields and woodland areas.
 A strategic green gap is maintained between the built up edge of Telham and the larger conurbation of Hastings to the south-east.
-The abundance of tall trees and hedges at the back of properties partially screens the settlements from inward views.
+The abundance of tall trees and hedges at the back of properties Building heights typically vary between two and three storeys in partially screens the settlements from inward views.